astroport-fi/aips/aip/AIP6/aip6.md

 ## Abstract

 Mars is emerging as a significant member of the Terra ecosystem.
 There are no ASTRO emissions for the MARS-UST pool, however.
-As of 3/9/2022, with 13 days remaining to claim, there are approximately 8 million unclaimed ASTRO tokens (from Airdrop, and Airdrop 2).
-When the period to claim ASTRO tokens ends these tokens will return to the Astral Assembly.
-The unclaimed ASTRO tokens would kickstart the MARS-UST pool.
-It may be few or many.
-Whichever the case, the bi-weekly vote can address disparities, if any, in the quantity of ASTRO the MARS-UST pool is receiving

 ## Motivation